jacubero/VBF/Sphinx/source/intro_d/functions.rst

 The library covers a wide range of topics for analyzing cryptographic properties of Vector Boolean Functions.
 Methods are available for the following areas:

-1. Vector Boolean Function initialization and representation
+1. Vector Boolean Function representations and characterizations
 2. Cryptographic criteria calculation
 3. Operations over Vector Boolean Functions